-- 2.10.1.
-Grievance Filing - 2.10.1.1.
+2.10.1.
+Grievance Filing

+- 2.10.1.1.
 Internal Grievance Filing: An Enrollee, or an authorized representative, may file an internal Enrollee Grievance at any time with the Contractor or its providers by calling or writing to the Contractor or provider.
-If the internal Enrollee Grievance is filed with a provider, the Contractor must require the provider to forward it to the Contractor.
-If remedial action is requested regarding a Medicare issue, the Enrollee must file the Grievance with the Contractor or provider no later than ninety (90) Days after the event or incident triggering the Grievance. - 2.10.1.2.
+If the internal Enrollee Grievance is filed with a provider, the Contractor must require the provider to forward it to the Contractor. - 2.10.1.2.
 External Grievance Filing: The Contractor shall inform Enrollees that they may file an external Grievance through 1-800 Medicare.
 The Contractor must display a link to the electronic Grievance form on the Medicare.gov Internet Web site on the Contractor's main Web page per 42 C.F.R. § 422.504(b)(15)(ii).
 The Contractor must inform Enrollees of the email address, postal address or toll-free telephone number where an Enrollee Grievance may be filed. - 2.10.1.3.
 External Grievances filed with RI EOHHS shall be forwarded to the CMT and entered into the CMS complaints tracking module, which will be accessible to the Contractor. - 2.10.1.4.
 Authorized representatives may file Grievances on behalf of Enrollees to the extent allowed under applicable federal or State law. - 2.10.2.
 Grievance Administration - 2.10.2.1.
 Internal (plan level) Grievance